Meir, Koch complete first all-female spacewalk

 Oct.
 18 (UPI) -- NASA astronauts Christina Koch and Jessica Meir are back inside the space station having completed a historic spacewalk -- the first featuring two women.

 The mission was originally supposed to last rough 5.5 hours, but the duo ended up spending 7 hours and 17 minutes outside the space station.
-After completing their main mission, replacing a broken power controller, Koch and Meir extended their time outside the space station in order to complete some "get ahead" work, NASA announced on Twitter.
+After completing their main mission, replacing a broken power controller, Koch and Meir extended their time in space in order to complete some "get ahead" work, NASA announced on Twitter.

 The historic mission began on Friday morning, as the pair exited the International Space Station and commenced the 221st spacewalk in support of ISS.
 The two flight engineers switched their spacesuits to battery power just before 8 a.m.
 ET Friday.